trilinos/Trilinos/TrilinosBuildQuickRef.rst

-  WARNING: Any options that you set through the cache variable CMAKE_<LANG>_FLAGS_<CMAKE_BUILD_TYPE> (where <CMAKE_BUILD_TYPE> = DEBUG or RELEASE) will get overridden in the <Project> CMake system for GNU compilers in development mode so don't try to manually set CMAKE_<LANG>_FLAGS_<CMAKE_BUILD_TYPE>!
+  WARNING: Any options that you set through the cache variable CMAKE_<LANG>_FLAGS_<CMAKE_BUILD_TYPE> (where <CMAKE_BUILD_TYPE> = DEBUG or RELEASE) will get overridden in the Trilinos CMake system for GNU compilers in development mode so don't try to manually set CMAKE_<LANG>_FLAGS_<CMAKE_BUILD_TYPE>!